danny-avila/LibreChat/docs/install/user_auth_system.md

 ```
 11. Save the .env file and you're done!
 You have successfully set up OpenID authentication with Azure AD for your app.

-## How to Set Up OpenID Authentication with AWS Cognito
+## OpenID Authentication with AWS Cognito

 1. Create a new User Pool in Cognito:
    1. Ensure your Cognito user pool sign-in options include `User Name` and `Email`.